MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Queries the CodePush service to see whether the configured app deployment has an update available.
 By default, it will use the deployment key that is configured in your `Info.plist` file (iOS), or `MainActivity.java` file (Android), but you can override that by specifying a value via the optional `deploymentKey` parameter.
 This can be useful when you want to dynamically "redirect" a user to a specific deployment, such as allowing "early access" via an easter egg or a user setting switch.

 Second optional parameter `handleBinaryVersionMismatchCallback` is an optional callback function that can be used to notify user if there are any binary update.
-E.g. consider a use-case where currently installed binary version is 1.0.1 with label(codepush label) v1.
+For example consider a use-case where currently installed binary version is 1.0.1 with label(codepush label) v1.
 Later native code was changed in the dev cycle and binary version was updated to 1.0.2.
 When code-push update check is triggered we ignore updates having binary version mismatch (because the update is not targeting to the binary version of currently installed app).
 In this case installed app (1.0.1) will ignore the update targeting version 1.0.2.
 You can use `handleBinaryVersionMismatchCallback` to provide a hook to handle such situations.

 > [!IMPORTANT]
 > Be cautious to use Alerts within this callback if you are developing iOS application, due to [App Store](https://developer.apple.com/app-store/review/guidelines/) review process: Apps must not force users to rate the app, review the app, download other apps, or other similar actions in order to access functionality, content, or use of the app.